About admin

 So Australia has officially entered its first recession in 29 years.
 Heads are hanging in parliament and a chorus of concern is rising.
 But the most important question is not being asked: what is the purpose of it all?

 Since antiquity some philosophers and religious leaders, in both the East and West, have held that the final purpose of a human life is happiness.
-Buddha […]
+Buddha based his teaching on […]

 How Big Should the Economy Be?